mbasim25/Music-app/README.md

 npm run serve
 ```

- The design isnt mine all rights go to owner of the original design which can be found at https://tunein.netlify.app/
+ The design is not mine, All rights go to the owner of the original design which can be found at https://tunein.netlify.app/